XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 ##### Amazon Web Services

 Amazon Web Services (AWS) is a popular virtualized hosting environment.
 You can run `rippled` in AWS, but Ripple does not recommend using Elastic Block Storage (EBS).
-Elastic Block Storage's maximum number of IOPS (5,000) is insufficient for `rippled`'s heaviest loads, despite being very expensive.
+Elastic Block Storage's maximum number of IOPS (5,000) is insufficient for `rippled`'s heaviest loads, despite being very expensive. <!-- SPELLING_IGNORE: iops, ebs, aws -->

 AWS instance stores (`ephemeral` storage) do not have these constraints.
 Therefore, Ripple recommends deploying `rippled` servers with host types such as `M3` that have instance storage.
 The `database_path` and `node_db` path should each reside on instance storage.